benhyland/personal-site/pages/command-line-tools.md

 `-v` invert match\
 `-l` print names of files with at least one matching line\
 `-h` suppress the filename printing used when more than one file is searched\
+`-H` always print the filename in which a match is found\
 `-B num`, `-A num` in addition to the matched line, print `num` lines before or after\
 `-r` recurse into directories\
 `-E` allow extended regex (including `|` for pattern disjunction)\